East L.A. walkouts: Timeline

+March 1, 1968: Wilson High School was the first high school to have a walkout.
+About 300 students walked out, which was the catalyst for the East L.A Walkout.
+The administration attempted to create a blockade in the main exit, but resilient students found the auditorium door and exited the school through its entry gates.
+Other students protested from the inside by throwing fruit, books, and other items over the gate to show support.
+Policemen showed up to the scene to force students back into classrooms, however, students refused until demands were met.

+March 5, 1968: Garfield High School walked out—about 2,000 students were in attendance at this walkout.

+March 6, 1968: Lincoln, Roosevelt, and Garfield High Schools also joined the walkouts, with about 4,500 students in attendance of the walkouts.

+March 7, 1968: Garfield and Belmont High Schools walked out with about 2,000 students in attendance.

-March 1, 1968: Over 15,000 Chicanos, students, faculty, and community members, walk out of seven East L.A. high schools.
+March 8, 1968: Lincoln, Roosevelt, and Garfield High Schools all walked out.
+About 5,000 students were in attendance.
+This day, there was also a rally held at Hazard Park with Nava and Roybal speaking at this walkout event.
+Protestors carried signs reading "Chicano Power" and "Viva la Raza."
+Over 15,000 Chicanos, students, faculty, and community members, walk out of seven East L.A. high schools.
 Those schools included: Garfield, Roosevelt, Lincoln, Belmont, Wilson, Venice, and Jefferson High School.
 Some students from East L.A. junior high schools join the protests, as well.
+This all gained traction from activists who were demanding social change and greater educational opportunities for Chicano/a students.

 March 11, 1968: The Chicano community (students, faculty, parents, and activists) began to organize and create the Educational Issues Coordinating Committee (EICC).
 They intended to demonstrate the needs and concerns of those who participated in the walkouts at the Los Angeles County Board of Education meeting, the Board later agreed.

 March 28, 1968: The meeting between the Los Angeles Board of Education and the Educational Issues Coordinating Committee takes place.
 Over 1,200 community members attend the meeting, and the EICC got to present their 39 demands from the Board.
 The Board denied the demands and the students walked out of the meeting.